-4.2H The MA calculation does not form part of the eligibility conditions under which the PRA would be obliged (if the conditions were met) to provide approval under Regulation 42(2) and (4) of the FSMA Solvency 2 Regulations 2015.
-As the calculation methodology is not part of the approval conditions, the PRA's approval does not cover the firm's calculation of the MA.11 Therefore, auditors should not treat these factors as being part of the framework that they audit against.
-Instead, auditors are expected to form their own view on the calculation of the MA, as part of their work to give an opinion as to whether the relevant elements of the SFCR are prepared in all material respects in accordance with the PRA rules and Solvency II Regulations on which it is based.12
+4.2H The MA calculation does not form part of the eligibility conditions under which the PRA would be obliged (if the conditions were met) to grant permission in accordance with regulation 4(2) of the IRPR regulations.
+As the calculation methodology is not part of the eligibility conditions, the PRA's permission does not cover the firm's calculation of the MA.
+Therefore, auditors should not treat these factors as being part of the framework that they audit against.
+Instead, auditors are expected to form their own view on the calculation of the MA, as part of their work to give an opinion as to whether the relevant elements of the SFCR are prepared in all material respects in accordance with the IRPR regulations and PRA rules on which it is based.